 Details and Cooking.

-exists as isolated patches as weeds in several other states including a
+and exists in isolated patches as weeds in several other states including

-county each in California and Texas.
-It is not considered an aggressive weed
+a county each in California and Texas.
+It is not considered an aggressive

 India has become a major grower and pickler of these cucumbers taking